conan-io/docs/tutorial/creating_packages/build_packages.rst

   - We use the ``tools.build:skip_test`` configuration in the ``build()`` method, after building the package and tests, to decide if we want to run the tests or not.

-  - In this case we are using **gtest** for testing and we have to add the check if the build method to run the tests or not, but this configuration also affects the execution of ``CMake.test()`` if you are using CTest and ``Meson.test()`` for Meson.
+  - In this case we are using **gtest** for testing and we have to check if the build method is to run the tests or not.
+This configuration also affects the execution of ``CMake.test()`` if you are using CTest and ``Meson.test()`` for Meson.